bunkerity/bunkerweb/docs/troubleshooting.md

 === "Swarm"

     !!! tip "List services"
-    	To list the services you can use the following command :
+    	To list the services, you can use the following command :
     	```shell
     	docker service ls
     	```

-    You can use the `docker service logs` command (replace `mybunker` and `myautoconf` my with the name of your services) :
+    You can use the `docker service logs` command (replace `mybunker` and `myautoconf` with the name of your services) :
     ```shell
     docker service logs mybunker
     docker service logs myautoconf